Vietnam.vn - Nền tảng quảng bá Việt Nam

 Praising Vietnam’s OCOP program, FAO Deputy Director-General Beth Bechdol emphasized that this initiative is not only a driving force for local economic development but also a foundation for a sustainable agricultural growth strategy.
 Diversifying products, increasing resilience and promoting knowledge sharing among countries are the keys for Asia and Africa to act together and move forward together.

-In Asia and the Pacific, FAO offices are actively supporting the promotion of OCOP products, enhancing local capacity and bringing typical agricultural products to the global market.
+In Asia and the Pacific, FAO offices are actively supporting the promotion of OCOP products, enhancing local capacity and bringing distinctive agricultural products to the global market.
 "OCOP is gradually becoming a strategic pillar in the development of the regional rural economy," Ms. Beth Bechdol affirmed.

-Through the One Country One Product initiative (the international version of OCOP), FAO is promoting the development of 56 typical agricultural products, contributing to improving people's livelihoods and promoting the potential, advantages and cultural values of each locality.
+Through the One Country One Product initiative (international version of OCOP), FAO is promoting the development of 56 typical agricultural products, contributing to improving people's livelihoods and promoting the potential, advantages and cultural values of each locality.
 "We are committed to continuing to support African countries in the fight against hunger and malnutrition.
-Through tripartite cooperation, we can together turn challenges in Africa into development opportunities, together build a green, transparent and sustainable food network," FAO Director-General Qu Dongyu emphasized in a video message.
+Through tripartite cooperation, we can together turn challenges in Africa into development opportunities, together build a green, transparent and sustainable food network," FAO Director-General Qu Dongyu emphasized in the video message.

 In Vietnam, the OCOP program has been implemented by the Government since 2018 with the goal of developing the rural economy on the basis of effectively exploiting the potential and specific advantages of each locality.
 The program encourages the spirit of autonomy and creativity of rural communities to create typical products with strong regional identity, while enhancing socio-economic value.